 How is container pricing calculated?

-How much it will cost to move your belongings abroad depends on how much you actually want to transport and where you are shipping it to.
+How much it will cost for overseas removals of your belongings depends on how much you actually want to transport and where you are shipping it to.

 Distance isn’t a clear indicator on how much it will cost to ship your container – as it goes, Australia is less costly than some others.

-See below for our container shipping costs and how much it averagely costs to major ports such as New York, Hong Kong, LA, Sydney and more.
+See below for our container shipping costs and how much it averagely costs for international removals to major ports such as New York, Hong Kong, LA, Sydney and more.

 |Destination||20ft||40ft||Sole Use Container||Groupage / Shared Container|